Mhabibullin/Allure-GitLab-API-Integration-for-Auto-closing-Defects/readme.md

 Allure defect will also be automatically closed.

 It was made as an example of my working with the test framework as SDET.
-I used the rest-assured functionality instead of using pure java for api connections to reduce the amount of code in this repo.

 ## How to Use